Wright-Fisher diffusion and coalescent with a continuum of seed-banks: Introduction

-Wright-Fisher diffusion holds a significant position as a fundamental probabilistic tool in the field of mathematical population genetics.
-It represents the scaling limit\footnote{Throughout this paper, it refers to the rescaling of time by the population size.} of the simplest discrete-time Wright-Fisher model (\cite{fisher1923}, \cite{wright1931}) which characterizes the evolution of neutral allele frequencies in a fixed-size haploid population.
+The Wright-Fisher diffusion holds a significant position as a fundamental probabilistic tool in the field of mathematical population genetics.
+It represents the scaling limit of the basic discrete-time Wright-Fisher model (\cite{fisher1923}, \cite{wright1931}) which characterizes the evolution of neutral allele frequencies in a fixed-size haploid population.
 Reversing time, if one samples a group of individuals at the same generation in the Wright-Fisher model and traces back their ancestors, the scaling limit of the corresponding partition-valued ancestral process is the well-known Kingman coalescent (\cite{kingman1982genealogy},\cite{kingman1982coalescent}).
-With the further incorporation of other evolutionary forces such as mutation, selection, recombination and migration into the simplest Wright-Fisher model, the coalescent theory has become indispensable for understanding the effects of various evolutionary forces and their interactions during lineage formation.
+With the further incorporation of other evolutionary forces such as mutation, selection, recombination and migration into the basic Wright-Fisher model, the coalescent theory has become indispensable for understanding the effects of various evolutionary forces and their interactions during lineage formation.
 See \cite{wakeley2009coalescent} for an overview of the coalescent theory.

 In recent years, dormancy has also been recognized as an important evolutionary force.
-When a population is exposed to unfavorable environmental conditions such as resource limitations, some individuals may enter the ``seed-bank", where they remain in a dormant state of reduced metabolism until the environment becomes more hospitable.
-Through this buffering mechanism, dormant individuals receive a certain degree of protection not only against harsh conditions but also against classical evolutionary forces, which increases the persistence of genotypes and contributes to the maintenance of biodiversity.
+When a population is exposed to unfavorable environmental conditions such as resource limitations, some individuals may enter the \textit{seed-bank}, where they remain in a dormant state of reduced metabolism until the environment becomes more hospitable.
+Through this buffering mechanism, dormant individuals can receive a certain degree of protection not only against harsh conditions but also against some classical evolutionary forces, which increases the persistence of genotypes and contributes to the maintenance of biodiversity.
 Seed-banks, as reservoirs of dormant individuals, are highly prevalent in microbial communities and can even play a dominant role within certain populations.
 See \cite{lennon2011microbial}, \cite{shoemaker2018evolution} and \cite{lennon2021principles} for overviews on the study of dormancy.